msolo/git-mg/cmd/git-preflight/README.md

 ```
 {
-  // Comments are allowed, this is a JSONC file.
-See https://github.com/msolo/jsonc for more details.
+  // Comments are allowed, this is a JSONR file.
+See github.com/msolo/jsonr for more details.
   "triggers": [
     {
-      "name": "gofmt-or-go-home", // A short name to disambiguate.
+      // A short name to disambiguate.
+      "name": "gofmt-or-go-home",
-      "input_type": "args", // Specify that files are appended as arguments to the command.
+      // Specify how changed files are passed to the command:
+      // args : appended as arguments to the command
-      "cmd": ["gofmt", "-w"] // Run this command when files are matched.
+      // none : nothing is passed to the command
       // TODO(msolo) Implement json, null-terminated and line-terminated options on stdin.
+      "input_type": "args",
+      // Run this command when files are matched.
+      "cmd": ["gofmt", "-w"],
-      "includes": ["*.go"], // Run on modified files that match the given glob.
+      // Run on modified files that match the given glob.
 See fnmatch for more details.
+      // Note that ** is not supported.
+      "includes": ["*.go"],
-      "excludes": ["vendor/*"] // Skip included files that match any of these globs. ** is not supported.
+      // Skip included files that match any of these globs. ** is not supported.
+      "excludes": ["vendor/*"]
     }
   ]
 }